Home / Transport Guides / Cambrian Line Guide: Route, Stops & Scenic Train Journey in Wales

 What the Cambrian Line Is and How It Works

-The Cambrian Line runs from Shrewsbury into the heart of Wales before splitting into two branches that serve different destinations.
-Operated by Transport for Wales, it forms one of the most important rail links between England and the Welsh coast.
+The Cambrian Line runs west from Shrewsbury into the heart of Wales before dividing at Machynlleth into two separate branches serving very different destinations and landscapes.
+Operated by Transport for Wales, it forms one of the country’s most important rural rail corridors and remains one of the most distinctive train routes in Britain.

 Route Overview and Key Stops